 Nothing beats a Kate Winslet moment and the Baltic breeze through your hair (or not in the case of Mr S).

 The day was split between the charming island of Grinda and one of the furthest away, Sandhamn.

-Two very different islands, there will be more on our day trip soon on the blog.
+Two very different islands, you can read about our day trip here.

 Admire a preserved 17th century warship

 You’re spoilt for choice when it comes to museums in this city but if you’re going to choose one make it this one!
 Especially if you have mini-mes with you, it will blow their minds.
 The Vasa was a ship built so badly it sank a mile from the dock.